-Women’s Center-YFS offers a variety of programs and supportive services to at-risk youth in San Joaquin County.
+Women’s Center-Yoth & Family Services offers a variety of programs and supportive services to young people in San Joaquin County.

 Safe House opened in 1991 with funding from the federal Department of Health and Human Services, Family and Youth Services Bureau.
 Safe House offers up to 21 days of emergency shelter and supportive services for runaway, throwaway and homeless youth ages 12-17.

 Opportunity House was opened in 1996 with funds from the federal Department of Health and Human Services, Family and Youth Services Bureau.
 Opportunity House provides up to 21 months of shelter and supportive services to prepare runaway, throwaway and homeless youth for independent living.
 The program serves youth ages 18-22 and emancipated youth from 16-17 years old.

 The Spot was established to provide critical services to homeless and runaway youth in San Joaquin County.
 Open Monday through Friday, the Center offers three meals a day, hot showers, laundry facility and is the hub of all services including Case Management, classes and therapy.
 The Center serves youth ages 12-21.

 Transitional Age Youth (TAY) is a mentoring program for youth and young adults with emotional and behavioral difficulties, ages 16-25.
 The program helps transitional aged youth with employment search, education and career development, assistance finding housing, self-care and relationship building, therapy services, life skills and support for victims of sex trafficking.

 - Shower & Laundry Facility

 - Life Skills Training

 - “Decisions” Class

 Safe Place is a nationally acclaimed youth outreach program that involves the whole community to provide safe havens and resources for youth in crisis.
 It is a way for community youth services agencies to partner with businesses, schools, and other community organizations to help young people.